tea7010/MyLearning/english/EnglishGrammarInUse.md

 * I had lived there all my childhood
 * When did it start raining?
     * or How lond has it been raining?
-* How lond is it since your grand father died?
+* How long is it since your grand father died?
     * or How lond has it been since ...?
 * It's been ages since I last played baseball.
+* I've got a headache
+    * Have you got any questions?
+* Did you used to ...?